Xant1k/JavaScript/README.md

 # JavaScript

-Collection my scripts and copying from web for archive.
+Collection of my scripts and copying from web for archive.